genexplain/geneXplainR/README.md

 # ECCB 2018 tutorial performing a drug discovery worflow using geneXplainR

 In this branch we are happy to provide you with the material (data, slides, scripts) used in our tutorial given at the [ECCB 2018](https://eccb2018.org) in Athens, Greece.
 We thank all all participants and hope they enjoyed the session.
+[Here](https://eccb2018.org/tutorial-3) you can find the tutorial information on the conference webpage.
+Updated info is contained in the subfolder *schedule*.